loglabs/mltrace/README.md

 - coarse-grained lineage and tracing
 - Python API to log versions of data and pipeline components
 - database to store information about component runs
-- UI to show the trace of steps in a pipeline taken to produce an output
+- UI and CLI to show the trace of steps in a pipeline taken to produce an output, flag outputs for review, and identify what steps of the pipeline to investigate first when debugging

 `mltrace` is designed specifically for Agile or multidisciplinary teams collaborating on machine learning or complex data pipelines.
 The prototype is very lofi, but this `README` contains instructions on how to run the prototype on your machine **if you are interested in developing.** For general usage instructions, please see the [official documentation](https://mltrace.readthedocs.io/en/latest/).
 The accompanying blog post can be found [here](https://www.shreya-shankar.com/introducing-mltrace/).